Vccccc/mynote/books/ostep/ostep.md

-# Operating Systems in Three Easy Pieces 读书笔记
+# Operating Systems in Three Easy Pieces Note

 ## Chapter 2 Introduction to Operating Systems
 ##### What did the processor do?